 If you do not agree with a decision made by a food safety inspector, you should first discuss this with the inspector.
 If you are unable to resolve the issue with the person you have been dealing with, ask them for the name of their manager.
-You can then ask to speak with, or if you prefer, write to them to see if the issue can be resolved.
+You can then ask to speak with, or if you prefer, write to them to see if you can resolves the issue.

 If you still disagree after this process, you should use the local council's complaints procedure to escalate your problem.
 After this, if your issue is still not resolved, you could contact your local councillor.
 If they still do not take steps to put things right, you can contact the Northern Ireland Ombudsman.

-Any food that has been seized by an inspector can only be classified as unfit for human consumption by a magistrate.
-If the court decides that premises have been shut without proper reason or that food has been wrongly seized or detained, you have a right to claim compensation if the court decides that:
+Any food that the inspector has seized can only be classified as unfit for human consumption by a magistrate.
+You have a right to claim compensation if the court decides that:

 - the inspector has shut your premises without proper reason